petk/php-build-system/docs/cmake.md

 ## 2. CMakeLists.txt

-In the world of CMake, the `CMakeLists.txt` files serve as crucial blueprints for configuring and building projects.
-These files define how the project source code should be organized into libraries and binaries.
+In the world of CMake, the `CMakeLists.txt` files serve as blueprints for configuring and building projects.
+These files define how the project source code should be built into libraries and binaries.

-CMake reads `CMakeLists.txt` files in directories that you want to build sources into libraries and binaries.

 ### 2.1.
 Including other CMake files